 GCSE Grade 5 or above in Mathematics plus GCSE Grade 5 or above in Science.

-Assessments employ a variety of types of question such as multiple choices, short answer and extended writing/essays which test the skills of knowledge and understanding, application and evaluation.
+Assessments will include a variety of questions such as multiple choice, short answer and extended writing/essays which will test your skills of knowledge and understanding, application and evaluation.

 This course develops skills that are useful in a number of jobs and professions including law, business, medicine, journalism, marketing, advertising, personnel work, management and many more.
 A Level Psychology also enables progression into further study of a wide range of other subjects in Higher Education, such as health, education and social work.